Jacks0nJ/PyFPT/docs/source/analytics.rst

 Analytical Functions
 ====================

-This page gives an overview of the different functions in the importance sampling file.
+This page gives an overview of the different analytical functions available in PyFPT.

 .. automodule:: analytics.classicality_criterion